How to Mother Yourself

 You become a safe place to land while you grow.

-Adulthood: Self-soothing, repair, and compassion in practice
+Adulthood: Self-soothing, repair, and self compassion in practice

 Self-mothering in adulthood is the capacity to notice suffering early and respond in ways that prevent escalation.
 It is the difference between emotional pain that moves through you and emotional pain that overwhelms you.